rahveiz/contiki/examples/tp-rsf/README.md

 - [Get and compile the firmware for this TP](compile-this-tp.md)

 Now that you have some experience on the IoT-LAB, follow the next steps on your own:
-- Deploy ContikiMAC on 2 nodes (1 source and 1 sink)
+- Deploy ContikiMAC on 2 nodes (1 source and 1 sink) for 5 minutes
-  - You will need these binary files: `source-contikimac.iotlab-m3` and `sink-contikimac.iotlab-m3`
   - Use the following channel: trailing number in your iotlab user + 10 (ex: for stras2019wl8, channel: 18).
 What can happen if all the teams stay in the same channel?
-    - If you can't find where to do this, analyze the example source code once again
+    - You will need to analyze the example source code for this
+    - Re-compile the firmware and use these binary files: `source-contikimac.iotlab-m3` and `sink-contikimac.iotlab-m3`
+  - Monitor the power consumption on the source node (Period = 8244 µs; Average = 4)
+  - Sniff packets on the sink in the corresponding channel
-- Deploy 802.15.4-TSCH on 2 nodes
+- Deploy 802.15.4-TSCH on 2 nodes for 5 minutes
-  - You will need these binary files: `source-tsch.iotlab-m3` and `sink-tsch.iotlab-m3`
   - Use the following PAN ID: trailing number in your iotlab user + 10 (ex: for stras2019wl8, PAN ID: 18).
 What can happen if all the teams stay in the same PAN ID?
-    - If you can't find where to do this, analyze the example source code once again
+    - You will need to analyze the example source code for this
+    - Re-compile the firmware and use these binary files: `source-tsch.iotlab-m3` and `sink-tsch.iotlab-m3`
-- Monitor the power consumption on the source for both cases during 5 minutes
+  - Monitor the power consumption on the source node (Period = 8244 µs; Average = 4)
+  - Sniff packets on the sink in.
+Choose only 1 channel to sniff, and make sure it is used by TSCH.
-- Compare.
-What differences do you notice between the two protocols?
+- Compare the results.
+What differences do you notice in the power consumption between the two protocols?
 Explain the cause of that difference
-- Sniff packets using 1 node and analyze them in Wireshark for both cases (choose only 1 channel to monitor, and make sure it is used by TSCH).
+- Analyze them in Wireshark for both cases .
 Find your team packets, other teams packets, regular data packets and beacons.
 - Deploy 1 source node with each protocol for the final round and count your delivered packets.
   - Setup ContikiMAC with the following parameters:
     - PAN ID: 0xF00D